-The Trust had no reserves with a negative (£305,000) on unrestricted funds after allowing for those resources designated for property and props, the details of which are given in note 24 of the accounts.
-This situation is largely attributable to an operating deficit and the need to finance the interest on the bank loan required to match the N Arts capital grant.
-The decision of Brachen Council to withdraw their support to the refurbishment project in 2014 and the increased costs of the theatre has resulted in an extremely difficult year financially.
+The Trust had no reserves with a negative (£267,000) on unrestricted funds after allowing for those resources designated for property and props and setting aside funds to cover professional fees, the details of which are given in note 24 of the accounts.
+This situation is largely attributable an operating deficit and the need to finance the interest on the bank loan required to match the N Arts capital grant.
+The decision of Brachen Council to withdraw their support to the refurbishment project in 2014 and the fall in income has resulted in an extremely difficult year financially.
 Whilst we understand the Council has had to prioritise its funds to urgent local needs, this has left the theatre in a difficult financial position.